Penn AC Gold Summer Program

-Penn AC Gold is a high performance summer rowing camp.
-Our goal is to promote learning, teamwork, and competition by providing education and expecting excellence daily.
+Penn AC Gold is a high-performance summer rowing camp.
+Our goal is to promote skill development, teamwork, and competition by providing quality coaching and programming.
 We will provide you with the opportunity to challenge yourself mentally and physically in many areas – technique, fitness, discipline, independence, and teamwork.
 What you learn here will serve you long after you leave.
 You will be exposed to a level of competition not found in most high school rowing programs.

-Practice starts on June 18th, but all athletes living in the housing provided during the camp must arrive in Philadelphia on June 17th by 6:00 PM.
-Our final regatta will be the USRowing Youth Summer National Championships held on Hasha Lake in Batavia, OH.
-Racing is tentatively planned to end on Sunday, July 16th.
-All rowers should be picked up by their parents either at the racecourse after racing ends on July 16th or fly home from the nearest airport, Cincinnati/Northern Kentucky International Airport (CVG), the evening of July 16th.
-Transportation will be provided to the airport.
+Practice starts on June 16th, but all athletes living in the housing provided during the camp must arrive in Philadelphia on June 15th by 6:00 PM EDT.
+Our final regatta will be the USRowing RowFest National Championships held in Oklahoma City, OK.
+Racing is currently scheduled to end on Tuesday, July 16th in Oklahoma City.
+Camp ends at the conclusion of racing and rowers/coxswains must be picked up by their parents/guardian either at the racecourse after racing ends or they must fly home from Will Rogers World Airport (WRWA) the evening of Tuesday, July 16th.
+Flights should be booked for no earlier than 6:00pm CDT if possible, to ensure conflicts with Tuesday’s race schedule don’t occur and the athletes have sufficient time in assisting with derigging and trailer loading.
+Transportation will be provided to the airport for those flying home.

 Daily Schedule